 Another cut in the M version occurs around 17 minutes into the film, when Harrigan speaks to his captain at the police station.
 The dialogue in the uncut version is as follows (with the cut M version removing the words in bold):

 Effective immediately, federal taskforce under the direction of Special Agent Peter Keyes will be investigating criminal activities involving the trafficking and distribution of controlled substances.
-And you will extend him your
+And you will

 Which means you're cutting off my dick and shoving it up my ass.